tamir-michaeli/microsoft-graph/README.md

 Click on `New client secret`.

-Add a description to this secret, like 'secret for Graph integration with logz.io'.
+Add a description to this secret, like 'secret for Logzio-MSGraph integration'.

 Choose `Never` under `Expires` and click on `Add`.